pi-base/web/paper.md

-While frequently used as a resource to aid scholars in searching the literature, π-Base is infrequently cited as a primary source.
+While frequently used as a resource to aid scholars in searching the literature, π-Base is infrequently cited as a primary source
+(a notable exception is @buzzard2022point, a survey of how computer tools such as π-Base are changing the landscape of mathematics research).
 As such, the impact of the π-Base is perhaps best measured by its frequent citation as an authoritive source on the Math.StackExchange [@pibasemathse] and MathOverflow [@pibasemo] forums.